TanmanG/LethalCompany-NonLethalCompany/package/README.md

-# **Forest Giant Motionsense**
+# **Non-Lethal Company**

-## **Add a little counterplay to Forest Giants!**
+## **Work for The Company with the whole family!**

-**This mod makes Forest Giants only act (look at and start chasing) moving players.**
+**This mod (should) disable all blood effects and dismemberment.**

-It's frustrating to have to hike a mile back with 80lbs of scrap, only to get stuck between a rock and a Forest Giant.
-You're left either having to strip down to an empty inventory and flee, or accept your fate and be taken.
+Queasy at the sight of blood?
+Want to play but you or a loved one doesn't appreciate the violence?
+Simply want a cleaner experience?
+Look no further!

-This mod aims to fix that by tweaking the Forest Giant AI to only stare and consequently chase players who have moved within the last second.
+This mod aims to remove all sources of blood, gore, and dismemberment from the game.
+I believe all bases are covered, but if you find something that's slipped through the cracks, shoot me a message and I'll update it ASAP.

 ## **Encounter an issue?**